Addressing type Ia supernova color variability with a linear spectral template: Data Availability

 \section{Data Availability}

-The type Ia supernova spectra used in this paper to construct the PETS models are from Data Release 9 from Nearby Supernova Factory publicly available in \url{https://snfactory.lbl.gov/}.
+The SNIa spectra used in this paper to construct the PETS models are from Nearby Supernova Factory Data Release 9 publicly available at \url{https://snfactory.lbl.gov/}.
 The light curves used for cosmology are from \texttt{SNANA}, available for download in \url{https://zenodo.org/record/4015325}.
 Our codes for training, light curve fitting and cosmology will be available after publication at \url{https://github.com/CassiaNascimento/PETS_model_for_SN_Ia_LC_fitting}.